FlowFuse/website/src/handbook/customer/marketing/social-media.md

 #### Planning and posting

 - We'll plan **two weeks ahead**, to give us time to prepare content and the associated materials.
-- We'll keep the planning on our **HubSpot social calendar**.
+- We'll keep the planning on our [HubSpot social calendar](https://app-eu1.hubspot.com/social/26586079/manage/calendar).
     - There are placeholder posts in the form of drafts.
     - Clone them to be able to create a new post adressed to all social channels at once.
     - The draft includes the type of content to be shared on the given date and time, and structure recomendations for the description.
     - When posting content on Facebook, always share to the relevant groups too.
     - We'll add a placeholder for Youtube, but this needs to be shared from the Youtube platform and not HubSpot.
-- **Posting hours:** USA Easter Time break and before work hours, trying to coincide with Germany lunch and after work hours.
+- **Posting hours:** Aligned with USA Eastern Time before work hours and during lunch, aiming to coincide with Germany's lunch and after work hours.
     - USA before work (6:00 am EDT - 12 pm CEST).
     - USA lunch hours (11:30 am EDT -  5:30 pm CEST).
+- While we have a planned schedule, it's crucial to remain flexible.
+If more impactful or relevant content emerges, we'll adapt our plan accordingly to ensure the best possible engagement.

 #### Posts format

 - Descriptive text:
     - Align with post purpose and audience goals.
     - Think about relevance to the audience.
-- Emojis
+- Emoji
 - Only one CTA
 - Hashtags, ideally three.
 - Link to article / website.